 Cleaning your saddle pad

 Saddle pads get dirty, really dirty, really quickly.
 Sweat and dirt happen when we ride and it’s up to us to stay on top of the filth lest our mounts suffer.
-It’s time to clean our saddle pad.
+It’s time for cleaning your saddle pad.

 I’m not about to say that I wash my pads after every ride.
 What I do is let them dry between rides (I have three pads that I alternate using) and prior to the following use I gently brush them in a circlular motion, with a rubber curry to break up any dried grime and sweat chunks.